Midland Hotel, Manchester: Architecture

 The Midland has a steel structure clad in red brick, brown terracotta and several varieties of polished granite and Burmantofts terracotta to withstand the polluted environment of Manchester.
 This includes some fine modelled panels by the sculptor Edward Caldwell Spruce.
 The building shares some similarity with other highly decorative Edwardian Baroque buildings in Manchester such as London Road Fire Station and Lancaster House.
-The building has been designated a Grade II* listed building by English Heritage.
+The building has been designated a Grade II* listed building by Historic England.
 The building was voted Greater Manchester's second-favourite building by readers of the Manchester Evening News in 2012.